What are the symptoms of Flakka abuse?

-A new synthetic street drug called "Flakka" is making the news.
-Since September 2014, hospitals, doctors (myself included), police, and fire rescue crews in Florida have seen patients with symptoms and signs that include bizarre behavior, agitation, paranoia, and delusions of superhuman strength.
-Recent reported cases include an agitated man running naked through traffic, a delusional drug addict who attempted to perform a sex act on a tree and then resisted arrest, and a paranoid man trying to break into a police station to seek safety.
-These bizarre and dangerous behaviors are directly due to the side effects of this new street drug, Flakka.
+Reported cases included an agitated man running naked through traffic, a delusional drug addict who attempted to perform a sex act on a tree and then resisted arrest, and a paranoid man trying to break into a police station to seek safety.
+These bizarre, dangerous, and violent behaviors are directly due to the side effects of the street drug Flakka.

 Flakka vs. bath salts

 Word on the street is that Flakka (also called gravel or flocka) is a combination of heroin and crack cocaine, or heroin and methamphetamines, but in reality, Flakka is just a newer-generation version of a type of synthetic drug called bath salts (MDPV).